KidIcarus1337/Resume/jareds_resume.md

 ##### Web Developer, *February 2015 - March 2015*

-* Designed and developed the front-end for the Weather Balloon Flight Simulator app
+* Designed and developed the front-end for the Weather Balloon Flight Simulator web app
-* Front-end developed with HTML, CSS, JavaScript, jQuery, Bootstrap, slick
+* Front-end developed with HTML, CSS, JavaScript, jQuery, Bootstrap, slick, autoNumeric
+* Designed as a single-page app.
+This involved using slick to set up a slider that seperated the three portions of the simulator - one for the input parameters (launch date, burst altitude, etc.), one for the starting coordinates, and one for the results.

 ### Personal Projects - Web Developer, *March 2013 - February 2015*